 Every year, about the same amount of textile disappears into waste and incineration as is produced from new mateirals.
 Why don’t we take discarded clothing and textiles and recycle them into raw materials for new textiles, instead of incinerating them?
 With this objective, ReBlend started an initiative in 2013 in collaboration with Ahrend.

-The underlying reason behind the first initiative and het current development is the fact that three is an extreme imbalance between the short use of textiles and the lasting impact of the materials.
-ReBlend wants to develop yearns and textiles in collaboration with designers producers and fashion labels which provide the same comfort and quality using only recycled materials.
+The underlying reason behind the first initiative and the current development is the fact that there is an extreme imbalance between the short use of textiles and the lasting impact of the materials.
+ReBlend wants to develop yearns and textiles in collaboration with designers, producers and fashion labels which provide the same comfort and quality using only recycled materials.